 Scholarships out of public money permitted. - Based on its authority to provide and charge tuition for educational services, a technical-vocational institute may, consistently with the antidonation clause (N.M.
 Const., art.
 9, § 14), use public money for scholarships in the form of tuition waivers or reductions if the criteria used to award them are education-related and applied in a reasonable and even-handed manner.
-Past opinions suggesting that scholarships to those paid from private or federal sources.
+Past opinions suggesting that scholarship awards violate the antidonation clause are overruled to the extent they limit scholarships to those paid from private or federal sources.
 1997 Op.
 Att'y Gen. No. 97-02.